Is your retirement following its flight plan?

-In Canada, it is comforting to know, no plane is authorized to leave the ground until a pilot files a detailed flight plan.
-Yet every pilot will tell you: seldom, if ever, does a flight go according to plan.
+In Canada, no plane is authorized to leave the ground until a pilot files a detailed flight plan.
+Yet every pilot will tell you that seldom, if ever, does a flight go according to plan.
 The reason a pilot exists is not for the plan, but rather for their ability to quickly and reliably make appropriate course corrections at the appropriate time.
 These changes are being made in response to the constant inflow of information and conditions not anticipated in the flight plan.
-Relying solely upon the original flight plan and failing to make the appropriate course corrections can result in the plane arriving a long way from the planned destination or worse yet, runs out of fuel and falls from the sky.
+Relying solely upon the original flight plan and failing to make the appropriate course corrections can result in the plane arriving a long way from the planned destination or worse yet, running out of fuel and falling from the sky.